 Can I Give My Dog Baby Aspirin?

-“Can I give my dog baby aspirin?”
-Well, before you do, consider this statement by Paracelsus, a fifteenth century Australian physician/alchemist, “What is there that is not a poison?
+This is a common question.
+Before you do decide to give your dog baby aspirin, consider this statement by Paracelsus, a 15th century Australian physician/alchemist, “What is there that is not a poison?
 All things are poisonous; the dose determines that a thing is not a poison.”1

 What Is Baby Aspirin?

 Baby aspirin is one of a group of drugs classified as nonsteroidal anti-inflammatory drugs (NSAID), which are used to relieve pain and to reduce inflammation.
 One baby aspirin tablet contains 81 mg. of aspirin, while one aspirin tablet contains 325 mg. of aspirin.